-Transferable letter of credit – it enables the beneficiary (intermediary) to make settlements with the real manufacturer/suppliers.
+Transferable letter of credit – it enables the beneficiary (intermediary) to make settlements with the actual manufacturer/suppliers.

-Letter of credit with advance payment – it allows the beneficiary to use an advance payment.
+Letter of credit with advance payment – it allows the beneficiary to receive an advance payment.

-The beneficiary should note that the payment under an L/C depends on submission of documents in accordance with the terms and conditions of the L/C.
+The beneficiary should note that the payment under L/C depends on submission of complaint documents in accordance with the terms and conditions of the L/C.